vim951/apate/README.md

 # apate

-Note: a pre-compiled binary (on Ubuntu 20.04.2 LTS) is available in the release section ([direct download](https://github.com/vim951/apate/releases/download/v1.0/apate)).
-Otherwise, a `CMakeLists.txt` file is included in the repository.

 ## Use case

 Apate is a linux software that performs various anti-debugging, anti-VM, and anti-sandbox tricks, to help you improve your setup, and stay under the radar.